-Are you a snow-skier who spends all day on the mountain and sometimes forgets to eat or drink enough?
+Are you a snow-skier or boarder who spends all day on the mountain and sometimes forgets to eat or drink enough?

 Have you ever felt brain fatigue at the end of the day, or an afternoon energy slump?

 Fatigue on the slopes can be linked to deficiencies in food or liquid consumption.
 Proper hydration and nutrition are two crucial elements for all-day mountain readiness, performance, and safety.

 Every cell, tissue, and organ in our body requires energy to function properly.
 If we do not consume the proper foods to provide that energy, then these cells, tissues, and organs cannot perform optimally.
 Think of the last time you skipped a meal and had to put in long hours at work… Or perhaps, a long day on the slopes and you decided to skip lunch to get in a few more runs… When we skip meals, or when our energy requirements far exceed our food intake, we are essentially creating an energy deficiency.
 The result of an energy deficiency is a lack of available energy to power our muscles and brain, causing mental and physical fatigue to set in.
 Researchers have found that there is a direct correlation between fatigue and injury due to decreased reaction time, reduced decision-making skills, and decreased performance.

 Proper nutrition also plays a roll in tissue recovery.
 When performing high-demand activity throughout a ski season, our tissues (muscles, tendons, ligaments) are under high stress levels and can become damaged.
 During recovery periods (such as during sleep), our bodies attempt to heal these damaged tissues.
 However, if the essential “building-blocks” of tissue are not available because of poor nutrition, then proper healing cannot take place.
 If this pattern is repeated throughout the season, our bodies are prone to what are called “repetitive-stress” injuries such as tendonitis, muscle strain, etc.